andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 ### Configuring targets for loading

 Next we need to add a Singer target to tell Meltano about the Postgres database we want it to load the data into.
-Before we do that though we need to create a databse and permissions in Postgres.
+Before we do that though we need to create a database and permissions in Postgres.
 For the purpose of this tutorial, we'll just create a db with the name "ds4fnp", along with an identically named user.

 ```
 create database ds4fnp;